 2. Take a road trip around the Canary Islands

 Road trip around Fuerteventura: must-see and visit

 What I enjoyed the most about the Canary Islands is renting a car and just going around the islands to explore stunning landscapes.

 I loved the freedom to go where I liked, to stop when I wanted and to go off the road.

 When you wander around the Fuerteventura, you will meet cute chipmunks, or Barbery Ground Squirrels, and goats - the only animals there.

 The chipmunks (like those from the Chip and Dale cartoon) are not afraid of people, and they will come to you to get some tasty snacks.

 To get a feeling of the local life, visit a Villaverde, a beautiful old village with two windmills, and El Cotillo, a small fishing village used as a harbor by local fishers.

-In Lanzarote, we rented a car for two days and made the tour of the whole island.
+In Lanzarote, we rented a car for 3 days and made the tour of the whole island.

 I had an impression that it's more diverse than Fuerteventura and has more attractions.
 One of the most amazing stops were El Golfo and Lago Verde.